WithSecureLabs/chainsaw/README.md

 	        --kind <kind>...
 Restrict loaded rules to specified kinds --level <level>...
 Restrict loaded rules to specified levels -m, --mapping <mapping>...
-A mapping file to tell Chainsaw how to use third-party rules -o, --output <output>                The file/directory to output to -r, --rule <rule>...
+A mapping file to tell Chainsaw how to use third-party rules -o, --output <output>                A path to output results to -r, --rule <rule>...
 A path containing additional rules to hunt with -s, --sigma <sigma>...
 A path containing Sigma rules to hunt with --status <status>...
 Restrict loaded rules to specified statuses